 We generally recognize gains or losses through net income on available-for-sale securities only if the security is sold; however, if the fair value of a security declines below its amortized cost and we determine that it is more likely than not that we will incur a realized loss on the security when we sell the asset, we will recognize the difference between the amortized cost and the fair in net income as a component of other gain (loss).
 Since all of our available-for-sale designated securities consist of Agency RMBS, we do not have an allowance for credit losses.
-For the three months ended March 31, 2020 and 2019, we have not recognized any impairment losses on our available-for-sale securities through net income.
+We have not recognized impairment losses on our available-for-sale securities through net income for any of the periods presented in our consolidated financial statements.